michaeltelford/rack_cache/README.md

-# Rack Form Cache
+# Rack Cache

-A HTTP server application that contains two endpoints, one providing a form and another which processes that form's submission.
+A demo/spike HTTP server application that contains two endpoints, one providing a form and another which processes that form's submission.

 ## Technical Overview

 - HTTP server built using the `rack` gem.
 - HTTP caching provided by the `rack-cache` gem.

+I tried finding a *form builder* but the results were either Rails specific or just poor; so instead I use `HEREDOCS` to template the HTML.
+It works (on a small project) but isn't ideal.

 ## Usage